AWikia/ExtensionIvilution/README.md

+Starting from 25/9//2022, this project will no longer be maintained because the main DB trasmitter of that project burned out.
+You should uninstall the extension from your wiki, if you have it installed as Ivilution may break in future MW Versions despite working in MW 1.38

 # Description
 Ivilution is a MediaWiki extension that brings the CPE Language experience to other MediaWiki skins.
 It also brings out the following:
 - Themed OOUI Icons